-The Company is planning to expand its IP geophysical survey over Langis to improve our understanding of the area and to identify new drill targets.
-Follow up drilling from previous work and new targets generated by the spring-summer work is planned for the fall-winter of 2022-winter 2023.
+On April 11, 2022, Brixton announced that it had started 70 line-kilometers of IP geophysical survey at Langis, covering most of the property, to improve its understanding of the area and to identify new drill targets.
+Follow-up drilling on new targets generated is planned for the fall-winter of 2022-2023.
 A 5000m to 8,000m drill program is anticipated.
 The overall budget for geophysics and drilling is estimated at \$1.8 million.